ingridscience

 Sitting in a circle version:

 Hand each student a card with a living thing on it.
 Students hang it around their neck to display their living thing for everyone to see.
-Each student tells the class what living thing they are.
+Each student takes a turn to tell the class what living thing they are.

-Once you get to the top of the food chain (top predator like cougar), it can be connected to a living thing that might grow out of its body after it dies e.g. mushrooms.
-Or, after a top predator, you can also move back down the food chain to something that is eaten by the predator.
-The order does not really matter, but just connect all the living things to something else by who eats who.
+Once you get to the top of the food chain (top predator, like cougar), you can move back down the food chain to something that is eaten by the predator.
+Move up and down the food chain as needed to connect everyone.
+At any point, you can connect to decomposers (slug, wood bug, mushroom) as they eat or grow out of a living thing after it dies.
+The order does not matter, but just connect all the living things to something else by who eats who.

 A criss-crossing web of connections is made, forming a 'Food web'.
 (A food web is many connected food chains.)